 Castle Silver also holds the formerly producing Violet silver-cobalt mine located near the Beaver property in the Cobalt mining camp.

-Near-term revenue potential
+Possible Near-term revenue potential

 The tailings and waste rock stockpiles from the previous mining operations carried out on both the Castle and Beaver properties represent a potential near-term revenue generator for Castle Silver Resources.
 Metallurgical testing is underway to determine if silver, cobalt and other metals left in the material can be effectively extracted and processed using modern technological methods.